 Maintain a steep spiral, not to exceed 60 degrees of bank.
 Maintain a constant radius around the reference point.
+Maintain airspeed +/-10 KIAS.
 Roll out on starting heading +/-10 degrees.

 INSTRUMENT FLIGHT

 Recovery From Unusual Attitudes

 Objective: To safely recover the aircraft from an unusual flight attitude induced by spatial disorientation.